mongodb/docs/source/reference/mongo.rst

    mongo --shell --norc alternate-environment.js

-To print return a query as JSON, from the system prompt using the eval functionality, use the following form:
+To print return a query as :term:`JSON`, from the system prompt using the :option:`--eval <mongo --eval>` option, use the following form:

 .. code-block:: sh